 Haven’t posted anything new since my piece on the January 6th insurrection.
 Needed a break.
-Planning to get back at it very soon, but in the meantime, I’m pinning this entry at the top of my homepage because it is the post of which I remain the most proud, and I’d rather it be the first thing people see/hear than my (justifiably) angry rant about the insurrection. -JZ, January 2023
+Planning to get back at it soon, but, in the meantime, I’m pinning this entry at the top of my homepage because it is the post of which I remain the most proud, and I’d rather it be the first thing people see/hear than my (justifiably) angry rant about the insurrection. -JZ

 Dear Mr. President,

 Let me begin by saying the two words you deserve to hear cross the lips of every American citizen, whether they know it or not: